-“Good,” Jay replied.
+“Good,” Jay said.

 Across the river, a ray of sun, breaking through thinning clouds, reflected off the snow clinging to a church’s twin copper spires.
-“The other victims were all found on the other side of the river,” he mentioned.
+“The other victims were all found on the other side of the river,” he said.
 “On the Praga side.”

 “It’s a signature,” Jay said.
 “The killer wants us to know that it’s him.”